We provide risk assessments for COVID-19 for three specific geographic areas: countries (and other territories), regions within countries and cities.

 In addition, we describe COVID-19 Country Risk Levels as:

-- Travellers should defer non-essential travel to Extreme Risk locations, which have severely restricted international and domestic travel as well as internal movement.
-These locations have widespread community transmission of the SARS-CoV-2 virus and increasing or constant numbers of new COVID-19 cases.
+Travellers should defer non-essential travel to Extreme Risk locations, which have severely restricted international travel and domestic activities.
+These locations have widespread community transmission of the SARS-CoV-2 virus and extremely high rates of COVID-19 infections.

-- Travellers should reconsider their need to travel to High Risk locations, which have severely restricted international travel and partially restricted domestic travel and internal movement.
-These locations have community transmission of the SARS-CoV-2 virus but decreasing numbers of new COVID-19 cases.
+Travellers should reconsider their need to travel to High Risk locations, which have severely restricted international travel and partially restricted domestic activities.
+These locations have community transmission of the SARS-CoV-2 virus and high rates of COVID-19 infections.

-- Travellers should exercise caution when travelling to Medium Risk locations, which have partially restricted international travel, but little to no restrictions on domestic travel and internal movement.
-These locations have clusters of or sporadic transmission of the SARS-CoV-2 virus and constant low numbers of new COVID-19 cases.
+Travellers should exercise caution when travelling to Medium Risk locations, which have some restrictions on international travel, but few restrictions on domestic activities.
+These locations have clusters of or sporadic transmission of the SARS-CoV-2 virus and moderate to high rates of COVID-19 infections.

-- Travellers should take normal precautions when travelling to Moderate Risk locations, which have little to no restrictions on international and domestic travel as well as internal movement.
-These locations have sporadic transmission of the SARS-CoV-2 virus and near zero new COVID-19 cases.
+Travellers should take normal precautions when travelling to Moderate Risk locations, which have few restrictions on international travel and limited or no restrictions on domestic activities.
+These locations have sporadic transmission of the SARS-CoV-2 virus and low to moderate rates of COVID-19 infections.

 Regions (States, Provinces, etc.)

 COVID-19 Domestic Travel Rating: We assess travel ratings for states, provinces and regions of countries in which there is no coordinated national response, or when control measures are handled by local authorities.
-At this time, these ratings do not take into account the threat of virus transmission, only the most salient restrictions on travel and other important activities.
+These ratings do not take into account the threat of virus transmission, only the most salient restrictions on travel and other important activities.

-- High: Some intra-region travel is allowed, but stay-at-home is widely encouraged.
+High: Few activities are allowed, but stay-at-home is widely encouraged.

-- Low: Minimal restrictions on travel and movement, besides distancing and mask requirements; the 'new normal'.
+Low: Minimal to no restrictions on activities; the 'new normal'.